Income Tax Calculator

 - Add deductions: Include eligible deductions like 80C, 80D and HRA (only applicable to old regime of Income Tax Act, 1961).

-- View tax computation: The tool calculates your net taxable income and tax payable.
+- View tax computation: The tool calculates your net taxable income and estimated tax liability.

-By following these steps, taxpayers can make informed financial decisions and optimize tax savings.
+By following these steps, taxpayers can make informed financial decisions and plan their taxes more effectively.

 While the calculator does the work instantly, understanding the process helps you stay informed.
 Steps to calculate income tax: